danielyxie/bitburner/doc/CONTRIBUTING.md

 Before submitting your code for a pull request, please try to follow these
 rules:

-- Work in a branch forked from `dev` to isolate the new code
+- Work in a branch forked from `dev` to isolate the new code.
-- Ensure you have latest from the [game's main repository](../../../tree/dev)
+- Ensure you have latest from the [game's main repository](../../../tree/dev).
-- Rebase your branch if necessary
+- Rebase your branch if necessary.
 - When submitting the pull request, make sure that the base fork is _danielyxie/bitburner_ and the base is _dev_.
 - Do not check in any generated files under `doc\`.
 The documentation is built